-When electric cars first gained popularity in around 2015, it was easy to find cheap or free places to charge.
+When electric cars first gained popularity around a decade ago, it was easy to find free or cheap places to recharge.
 At worst, you’d pay £10 for a card that gave you access to roadside charging points for a year.

-That couldn’t last for long – and it hasn’t.
-Nobody can afford to give motorists free fuel, even if they are driving efficient electric cars.
-So now there is a significant cost to use public chargers – and it’s almost always cheaper to charge your EV at home.
+That couldn’t last for long – and inevitably, it hasn’t.
+Nobody can afford to give motorists free fuel, even if they are driving efficient cars.
+So now there is a significant cost to use most public chargers – and it’s almost always cheaper to charge your EV at home.

 Council roadside and car park chargers

-You will be lucky to plug in without paying in England or Wales in 2024, although there are still a significant number of free chargers in Scotland (operated by ChargePlace) and in Nortrhern Ireland (the ecarNI network).
-In both cases, you have to pay a small membership fee upfront.
+You will be lucky to plug in without paying in England, Wales or Northern Ireland today, although there are still a significant number of free chargers in Scotland (operated by ChargePlace).
+However, you will have to pay a small membership fee upfront.

 Bear in mind that you may still need to pay parking charges as well, even if charging your car is free.